 Send this form in by April 22 to firstname.lastname@example.org.

-The deadline to submit to ARS for UK Payback 2019 is end of day April 22nd.
+The deadline to submit to ARS for UK Payback 2020 is February 2020.

 To apply via ARS, please fill out the attached form according to the above instructions and send to email@example.com by April 22nd.
 We prefer to submit this on your behalf in one Excel form, but as you will note from the DACS site, you can also submit directly, which is also fine.